-Basil is anti-inflammatory and can protect against arthritis (it is one of the essential oils I mentioned in my post about essential oils that will help support healthy bones and joints).
-It’s anti-bacterial and is rich in antioxidant.
+Basil is anti-inflammatory and can protect against arthritis.
+It’s anti-bacterial and is rich in antioxidants.
 It supports healthy metabolism and is very good for your liver.

 Basil has a million other health benefits, I won’t list all of them here, but what I am trying to say is that it’s very healthy, so easy to grow, very easy to preserve, and so very tasty.

 So you see, you should grow basil.
 Even if you don’t have a large garden, basil will do great in a pot on the front porch.

 Ok, I hope I convinced you, so now, let’s make pesto so we can preserve all this goodness…